Baptisms

 By baptism a person is adopted into God’s family and is made a full member of the church.
 A person who has been baptized in the name of the Father, Son and Holy Spirit in another Christian community does not need to be baptized again when they join an Episcopal church.

 If you would like someone in your family to be Baptized at Holy Comforter, please contact Liz Bleich in the Church Office (703-938-6521).
-Liz will help you choose one of the upcoming dates when Baptisms will be administered and answer your question.
+Liz will help you choose a date when Baptisms will be administered as well as answer any or your questions.
 She will also ask you to complete a Baptism Application, which can be downloaded HERE.
 Please return it to her via email.

 Full Initiation